 2 - Raise Cache Timeout On-Cluster

-In the Spark environment variables (recommended) or
+In the Spark environment variables section, set the

 Note: These caches will be invalidated on cluster when a user calls